University of Health Sciences and Pharmacy in St. Louis: Accomplishments

+On February 24, 2024, Grace Beyer became the career scoring leader in NAIA women's basketball, with 3,874 points through that date, and finished her career (2019–2024) on March 2 with 3,961.
+Beyer was a three-time first-team NAIA All-American in 2022, 2023 and 2024, after leading NAIA in scoring average four years in a row.
+She is also the first three-time AMC women's basketball player of the year (2022–2024), and has also been named three times by College Sports Communicators as its NAIA Academic All-American of the Year in women's basketball, receiving the honor in 2022, 2023 and 2024.
+She eventually won the 2024 all-sport NAIA Academic All-America Team Members of the Year after earning her fourth consecutive NAIA scoring average title while achieving a 3.90 GPA in her graduate program.

+The school's only other NAIA all-American was Jordan Robertson in 2013 for the javelin.

 Mascot

+In 1993, the student body voted for the athletic teams to bear the name Eutectics.
+That year, the school joined the NAIA for athletic competition.
 The Eutectic, also known as Mortarmer "Morty" McPestle, was named by the esteemed alumnus Dr. John Miller of the class of 2012.
 He is depicted in his own white lab coat, with a fierce expression ready for competition.

 "The 'Eutectic' describes the scientific process of two solids being combined to form a liquid.
 It is the perfect metaphor for the University's intercollegiate athletic program—combining athletics and a demanding academic program."
 The Eutectic was once recognized as the most esoteric mascot in the country by ESPN.

 Fraternities

 University of Health Sciences and Pharmacy in St. Louis recognizes six professional fraternities and one general fraternity: